Meliora (Latin) / [meh-lee-OR-ah]

 Folly of Man Vineyard

 The Folly of Man Vineyard is located just outside of the town of Amity in the northern part of the Eola-Amity Hills.
-The vineyard sits on a gentle slope that faces south and southwest.
+The vineyard spans across several rolling hills and contains a complex array of aspects.
 The vineyard is owned and farmed by winemaking couple Tracy and Aaron Kendall, who make wine under the same name, Folly of Man.
 The vineyard is farmed organically and biodynamically with LIVE Certification in progress.

 I am thrilled to be working with Tracy and Aaron.
 Their passion for the work and commitment to regenerative farming is inspiring and the vineyard brings incredible character to the cellar.
 The first time I tasted the young wines after putting them in barrel and letting them settle in, the vineyard announced itself.
 I was greeted with the most intense and delineated floral aromas of violets, roses and peonies that leapt out of the glass and flooded my senses.
-It was at that moment I knew that Folly of Man was special.
+The terroir here is a wildly varied mix of soil types, elevations and aspects and the wines mirror this energy and complexity.

 My block at Folly of Man covers a little over an acre of Spur-pruned vines that ripen late with high acidity and extremely low yields.
 This vineyard is the last to ripen its fruit of any of the 3 that I work with and the resulting wines are intense, concentrated, floral and spicy with a melange of red and black fruits.